bluecurrent/HomeAssistantAPI/README.md

 #### await start_loop(receiver)

 - Starts the loop and routes the incoming messages to the given receiver method

 #### await wait_for_response()

 - Waits until the next message is received.

+#### get_next_reset_delta()

+- Returns the timedelta to the next request limit reset (00:00 Europe/Amsterdam).

 #### await disconnect()